-- 10.5 We will normally select the applicant with the highest priority, taking account of who is waiting for that size and type of house. - If a house has been specially designed or adapted for a person with mobility problems, we will consider applicants with medical priority ahead of any other applicants. - If a house is being let to a homeless person referred by the Council, we will base our decision on the criteria specified in the referral. - If a house is being let to the housing list or to an internal transfer applicant, we will normally offer the house to the applicant with the most points.
-If two or more people have the same number of points, we will normally offer the house to the applicant who has been on the list the longest.

-• If a house is being let to the aspirational transfer applicant, we will offer the house to the person who has been waiting the longest.
+- We will normally select the applicant with the highest priority, taking account of who is waiting for that size and type of house. - If a house has been specially designed or adapted for a person with mobility problems, we will consider applicants with medical priority ahead of any other applicants. - If a house is being let to the housing list or to an internal transfer applicant, we will normally offer the house to the applicant with the most points.
+If two or more people have the same number of points, we will normally offer the house to the applicant who has been on the list the longest. - If a house is being let to the aspirational transfer applicant, we will offer the house to the person who has been waiting the longest.